Tapico/tapico-turborepo-remote-cache/README.md

 ### Configuration

-The server supports three kind of cloud storage, which are `s3`, `gcs` and `local`, the latter will store the cache artefects on the local file system on a relative path.
+The server supports three kind of cloud storage, which are `s3`, `gcs` and `local`, the latter will store the cache artefacts on the local file system on a relative path.

 The configuration is currently handled via environment variables, the following are available: